gujord/OpenAPI-MCP/README.md

-# OpenAPI to Model Context Protocol
+# OpenAPI to Model Context Protocol (MCP)

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Repo Size](https://img.shields.io/github/repo-size/gujord/OpenAPI-MCP)
 ![Last Commit](https://img.shields.io/github/last-commit/gujord/OpenAPI-MCP)
 ![Open Issues](https://img.shields.io/github/issues/gujord/OpenAPI-MCP)

 OpenAPI-MCP makes any API available to Large Language Models (LLMs) through the Model Context Protocol (MCP).
-It automatically reads OpenAPI/Swagger specifications and dynamically registers endpoints, enabling LLMs to seamlessly interact with external APIs.
+It automatically loads OpenAPI/Swagger specifications and dynamically registers endpoints as callable MCP tools.
+The MCP server responds in JSON-RPC 2.0 format and includes a top-level `server_name` field, making it straightforward for orchestrators like Cursor, Windsurf, and Claude Desktop to discover and invoke API endpoints.

 If you like the direction of this project, consider giving it a ⭐ on GitHub!